-Since 2015, we have made immense changes to the voting process and to how voting groups are organized.
-FRIDA staff has created a comprehensive voting system that can navigate complexities while still supporting meaningful connections and the funding of diverse work.
+Since 2015, we have made many changes to the voting process and to how voting groups are organized.
+We have created a comprehensive voting system that can navigate complexities while still supporting meaningful connections and the funding of diverse young feminist organizing.
 There is also another layer of review of the final decisions, which helps to support groups that might face disadvantages in the voting process.
-We reflect on the voting mechanism in this report as well, and plan to change this system in the coming years.
+We reflect on the voting mechanism in this report as well, and we intend to change this system in the coming years.